Vidhyalakshimi/Vidhyalakshimi.github.io/README.md

+## Vidhyalakshimi Sreenivasan

-### My Portfolio
+### My portfolio
 [LinkedIn](https://www.linkedin.com/in/vidhyalakshimi-sreenivasan/) ; [Github](https://github.com/Vidhyalakshimi)

 A Computer Science graduate student from NCState.
-As everyone nowadays are diving into Machine learning, I found myself in the same path by specializing in the Data Science track during my masters.
+Nowadays as everyone are diving into Machine learning, I found myself in the same path by specializing in the Data Science track during my masters.
 With past experience as an Application developer at Thoughtworks, India, I had worked on challenging web application projects comprising of interesting technologies and features.

 ### Work experience
 Blackrock Internship